tangjm/tangjm/README.md

 -->

 - 🔭 I’m currently working on frontend fundamentals like module bundlers, css grid, debouncing and throttling.
-- 🌱 I’m currently learning Webpack, Server-Side Events, and styling \<select\> elements.
+- 🌱 I’m currently learning Webpack, websockets, server sent events, and styling \<select\> elements.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with managing complexity and organising javascript programs.
 - 💬 Ask me about ...